First date

 A first date is the initial meeting during the dating process of two individuals, in which an effort is made to ask about each other, plan a potential relationship, and/or organize some sort of romantic activity.
 Aims vary between finding a romantic, platonic, or sexual partner for a short period, to finding a long-term spouse.
 Dating can vary between cultures, lifestyles, religion, gender, and sexual orientation.

 In many countries and cultures, it is the process that romantic relationships are developed and future spouses are found.
 Some people go on first dates to evaluate a person's potential as a sexual partner.
 Often, people have dates arranged for them by their friends, or they meet the individual at work, a party, in class, in their community or online on a social media website or dating website.
 During the date, each participant can evaluate the compatibility of the other person and get the opportunity to screen out individuals who engage in behaviour that a person does not prefer.

 There are many possible outcomes on the conclusion of a first date.
 The two individuals may agree to a second date.
 One or both parties may decide that there are incompatibility issues and decide not to pursue further dates.
 Compatibility factors vary a great deal, and can include religion, whether or not a person uses drugs or alcohol, appearance, or personality.
-Alternatively, the two parties may decide to become friends or some other type of Platonic relationship (a non-sexual relationship).
+Alternatively, the two parties may decide to become friends or some other type of platonic relationship.
 Some first dates may lead to a romantic relationship that can range in duration from short period to a long period.